ubdsgroup/mlcourse-ub/source/syllabus.rst

 .. note::
    All lecture videos will be made available after the class.
 The links will be posted on Piazza and also available `here <lecturevideos.html>`_.
+   Please ensure that your video is turned off and the microphone is on mute.
+Use the zoom reactions and chat to interact with the instructor.

 Office Hours
 ------------